BEHIND THE STORY

 With tools, knowledge and a supportive community behind them, we hoped seniors would feel empowered to exercise appropriately, eat nutritious food, and build strong bonds of friendship.
 This vision resonated with volunteers, grocers, sponsors and social service organisations, and with their help the first share a pot pilot was launched at St. Luke’s Eldercare Centre in 2014.

-Since then, we have expanded to 32 different locations with some participants even coming forward to help us spread the message of health and happiness.
+Since then, we have expanded to more than 30 different locations with some participants even coming forward to help us spread the message of health and happiness.
 With the support of our communities, we hope no one will go hungry but instead grow stronger if someone shares a pot every day!

 Share a pot is a community-based project to improve the nutrition and fitness of community-dwelling seniors.
 In this project, seniors meet at centres within their own community to exercise and enjoy a bowl of nutritious soup together.
 This stimulates a prolonged increase in muscle synthesis for as long as 24 hours after.
 Beyond these weekly meet-ups, seniors take ownership of their own fitness by tracking the steps they take daily with a pedometer in exchange for reward stamps and tokens of participation.
 This gives the seniors the opportunity to not only fill their time with meaningful activities but also expand their social circle.